About Mausoleum of Moulay Ismail

 Nevertheless, Moulay Ismail was also known as a very effective leader, and his accomplishments included taking areas such as Tangiers and al-Mamurah from the British and the Spanish respectively.
 He ended attempts by the Ottomans to get a foothold in Morocco and established a firmer diplomatic relationship with Europe through the ransom of Christian captives at his court.

 Created by masses of slaves and criminal prisoners, the sultan oversaw the initial construction of his tomb.
 The Mausoleum of Moulay Ismail is a good example of the opulence of the sultan’s building style.
 Built around grand courtyards and fountains are rooms with intricate tiling and stucco walls adorned with fine objects such as clocks gifted to the sultan by his friend, the French king, Louis XIV.

 Moulay Ismail was laid to rest in the mausoleum together with one of his (five hundred) wives and two of his (eight hundred) children.
-Ever since it was restored and reopened by the sultan Mohammed V, the Mausoleum of Moulay Ismail has been open to non-Muslims, although non-Muslims cannot approach the actual tomb.
+The mausoleum was restored and opened to the public by Sultan Mohammed V in the 20th century.